 To remove mustard stains from furniture and car upholstery, use the same cleaning solutions and techniques as recommended for carpet.
 Be careful to not overwet the fabric because excess moisture can cause problems with the cushion fillings.
 Allow the upholstery to air dry away from sunlight and direct heat.

-If the furniture fabric is silk or vintage, lift away the solids and then contact a professional upholstery cleaner.
+If the furniture fabric is silk or vintage, lift away the solids and then contact a professional upholstery cleaner especially if you need more stain removal tips.